What is a Mixed Cost? Definition, Formula, Example, and Importance

 Mixed Costs can further be explained using the illustration given below:

 Jain Co. is a manufacturing concern, and they have outsourced their manufacturing for the production of T-Shirts to Tee Co.
 They have mutually agreed upon a fixed cost per month of $5,000, and an additional charge of $10 per T-shirt produced.
-For the month ended 31st December 2020, Jain Co. had ordered 750 T-shirts from Tee Co.
+For the month ended 31st December 2020, Jain Co. ordered 750 T-shirts from Tee Co.
 What was the total cost incurred?

 In the example given above, it can be seen that the manufacturing costs of Jain Co. can best be described as mixed costs.